carbon-design-system/carbon-website-archive/src/content/getting-started/designers/designers.md

 </clickable-tile>
 </grid-wrapper>

-If you work with a proprietary add-on library and still want to be connected for updates, set up the kit via Box Drive by following [these instructions](#get-the-kit-via-box).
-(Internal IBM users only)

-For one-time downloads of the kit, or if you are looking for previous versions, please visit the GitHub repository and follow [these instructions](#download-the-kit-from-github) to download the kit.

 ### Get the kit via Box (IBM internal only)

+If you work with a proprietary add-on library and still want to be connected for updates, set up the kit via Box Drive.
 Using Box Drive sync will ensure that your design kit file will always be up to date, eliminating the need to manually download new versions as they are released.

 1. Follow the instructions on [IBM Digital Design](https://www.ibm.com/standards/web/design-kit/) to get the design kit through Box Drive.
 - Once you have installed and gained access to the `IBM Design Kit` folder, navigate to the `product design` folder.
 Select the desired version of Carbon.
 - When updates are available to the kit library, a purple `Library Updates Available` badge will appear in the top right corner of your Sketch file.
 - Click `Library Updates Available` then `Accept Updates` in the modal.